 Try this pumpkin curry with chickpeas for a vitamin-rich dinner.

 A weekly meal with friends at home will create a great surrounding to develop a healthier relationship with food, save money (if you all pitch in for ingredients), and give you the opportunity to try out some new recipes.
 It also provides a great social setting to catch up and chat.

 It’s also a brilliant way to change your relationship with what you eat, as it can offer you a comfortable space in which to dine and opportunities to be more mindful of food.
 For example, if you tend to overeat, chatting with friends will provide you with a great distraction that may reduce the amount of food you would eat if you were alone.

-McCarthy Stone retirement developments can also make finding new friends, and potential dinner dates even easier, by placing you in the heart of a like-minded community.
+McCarthy Stone retirement developments can also make finding new friends, and potential dinner dates even easier, by placing you in the heart of a community.

 As we get older, bone density reduces which makes taking care of your bones hugely important.
 Alongside low impact exercises and any advice given by a doctor, maintaining proper levels of calcium can develop bone strength and protect against osteoporosis.
 Our bones store up to 99.9% of the calcium your body needs for every function.
 Your best sources for calcium are seeds – a tiny nutritional powerhouse, beans and lentils, leafy greens and dairy products such as cheese or milk.

 Vitamin D helps your body absorb calcium so is essential to maintain optimum bone health.
 Although our bodies produce the majority of vitamin D through exposure to the sun, in the UK, between October to March, we do not get enough vitamin D from the sun and many of us are deficient.
 This makes supplementation vital for optimum health and wellbeing.